Industrial Data Science

 Running this snippet produced the following results:

-This time the speed-up is ~ 40x.
-Note, that the execution of the non-optimized part took more than twice as long!
+This time the speed-up is ~ 60x.
+Note, that the execution of the non-optimized part took more than three times as long!
 This is caused by the strong dependency the execution speed of many common implementations has on the storage order of the data processed.
-This dependency, however, does not exist for the optimized code.
+Its detrimental effect, however, has been optimized away by the Accelerator.
 Its sum() implementation runs efficiently in any direction.
-It did not significantly change compared to the former example, where we have summed along the columns.
+Thus, measured execution times did not significantly change compared to the former example, where we had summed along the columns.

 Note further, that the Accelerator adjusts the segment to the actual runtime situation.
 Therefore, multiple invocations are often required to reach the optimal execution speed.
-From the timings above the first three invocations led to significant improvement in execution speed, each.
-Afterwards, the optimal segment was found.
+From the timings above the first three invocations already led to significant improvement in execution speed, each.
+Afterwards, the optimal execution strategy was found.

 Arrays as Input Data